- Who should I ask to be a reference?

 - How has the standards for these letters changed recently?

 Who should I ask to be a reference?

-Who should I ask to be a reference?

-Please prepare a list of 6 potential references, including their preferred contact information, job title, and your affiliation with them.
-This should be a mix of collaborators and at least three independent experts.
+We recommend working with about 3-4 references.
+Please prepare a list of potential references, including their preferred contact information, job title, and your affiliation with them.
+This should be a mix of collaborators and at least 1-2 independent experts.
 For these purposes, independent experts are people with whom you have not published, studied, worked, or shared time at the same institutions.
 If possible, please try to include references from a variety of institutions and countries.
 This helps show that you are widely known throughout the field, not just your circle of collaborators.
-We will review the list and then select the best candidates to pursue as references for your petition.

 We recommend, when initially contacting your references, that you let them know their time commitment will be minimal.
 Please tell them that your attorney’s office would like to speak with them directly and will offer to draft the letters.

 What is the process for obtaining reference letters for my petition?